zartaj-asim/Urdu-KeyWord-Spotting-API/README.md

     templates/index.html: The HTML template for the interactive web interface.
     static:
         img/: Folder containing images used within the interface.
+    Audio: Contains sample audios that you can use as needle and hastack needle -> keyword to search
+    Haystack -> audio file to search needle in.

 *The pretrained.py file has the model for spotting the Urdu Keywords already trained incase you need to use it*